cybera/dev-interview/README.md

 # Form Stepper Challenge

-Your task is to take a regular form and transform it into a wizard-like workflow by dividing its content into three parts which is navigable by using "Next" and "Back" buttons.
-This type of form is usually referred to as a Form Stepper.
+Your task is to take a regular form and transform it into a wizard-like workflow by dividing its content into three parts.
+You will be able to navigate to each part by using "Next" and "Back" buttons.
+This type of form is usually referred to as a "Form Stepper" or "Multi-step Form".

 You may develop the stepper from scratch or implement the [Material-UI Stepper component](https://material-ui.com/components/steppers/).
 Either way is acceptable.